mikelewek/FSD_P4_ConferenceApp/README.md

 * The getSessionsBySpeaker endpoint uses CONF_GET_SPEAKER_REQUEST as the request message class.
 Sessions are queried, replicating the previous two functions.
 * Wishlist endpoints were created as described in Task #2 below.
 * The getConferenceSessionsByHighlights endpoint queries a conference and filters by highlights similar the the getSessionsBySpeaker and getConferenceSessionsByType endpoints above.
-* The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_EMAIL_REQUEST as teh request message class and EmailForms as the response class.
+* The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_REQUEST as the request message class and EmailForms as the response class.
+* The setFeaturedSpeaker endpoint was created as an endpoint to set a specific featured speaker.
+The getFeaturedSpeaker endpoint also uses the PROFILE_GET_REQUEST as the request message class and EmailForms as the response class and retrieves the featured speaker's conference.

 ###Task #2 - Add Session to Wishlist
 Wishlist endpoints were implemented as required. addSessionToWishlist(SessionKey), getSessionsInWishlist(), deleteSessionInWishlist(SessionKey)